checkedc/checkedc-clang/README.md

    in LLVM\clang.

-After you have built the compiler, simply add the `-fcheckedc-extension` flag to your command-line to enable the Checked C extensions.
+After you have built the compiler, simply add the `-fcheckedc-extension` flag to your command-line to enable the Checked C extension.

 ## Compiler development status

 ### Summary
 We are implementing a subset of the Checked C extension that can be used to add bounds checking to real-world C programs.
 After that, we will expand the implementation to include additional Checked C features.
-The subset includes the new `_Ptr`, `_Array_ptr`, and `checked` array types.
+The subset includes the new `ptr`, `array_ptr`, and `checked` array types.
 It also includes in-line bounds declarations, bounds-safe interface annotations, the new cast operators, and checked blocks.
-The implementation of the subset will be end-to-end with the
+The implementation of the subset will be end-to-end within the
-compiler: it will include parsing, typechecking, other static checks, and code generation.
+compiler: it will include parsing, typechecking, other static semantic analysis, and code generation.

-At this point, we have completed most of the parsing and typechecking work for the subset.
+We have completed most of the parsing and typechecking work for the subset.
 We are working on the insertion of runtime bounds checks.
 We have yet to start on implementing checked blocks, the new cast operators, and checking the correctness of bounds declarations at compile time.